A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Discussion

 \item \textbf{Ergodicity of SGLD}

 An important property of SGLD that remains to be studied is its ergodicity, which then ensures the existence of the invariant distribution of the SGLD dynamic and enables us to explore the convergence of the algorithm itself.
-In \cite{brosse2018promises}, the authors considered the ergodicity of SGLD under $W_2$ distance with the assumptions of global strong convexity of $U$ and 4-th order Lipshitz condition.
+In \cite{brosse2018promises}, the authors considered the ergodicity of SGLD under $W_2$ distance with the assumptions of global strong convexity of $U$ and 4-th order Lipschitz condition.

 In our setup, we do not have the global strong convexity of $U$ and only have second order Lipschitz condition.
-Luckily, the ergodicity could be studied using reflection coupling \cite{eberle2011reflection,jin2022ergodicity}, under mild assumptions.
-In particular, we have the following claim.
+Luckily, the ergodicity could be studied using reflection coupling \cite{eberle2011reflection,jin2022ergodicity,majka2020nonasymptotic,li2023geometric}, under mild assumptions.
+In particular, we have the following claim, which is the main result in \cite{li2023geometric}.

 In fact, we need to assume the followings, which can be understood as the positive upper and lower bound of $\nabla^2 U$ outside the circle $B(0,R)$ in $\mathbb{R}^d$. \begin{assumption} There exist $R_0 >0$, $\kappa_0 > 0$, $K > 0$ such that the followings hold: \begin{itemize} \item[(a)](locally nonconvex) The Hessian matrix of $U$ is uniformly positive definite outside $B(0,R_0)$, namely,